KamalAbdali/PolymathKeyboardMac/Readme.txt

 "asy -f pdf polymathicon.asy"
 (or a png or tif file by changing the value of the "-f" option to "png" or "tif"), and use some application to convert this intermediate result into an icns format icon.
-(For comapring your results, this directory also includes sample pdf and high and low resultion icns files.)
+(For comparing your results, this directory also includes sample pdf and high and low resultion icns files.)